 Preparing the lamination

-The motor laminations are manufactured through a precise stamping process, where thin sheets of electrical steel are cut into the desired shape and size.
-After stamping, the laminations are coated or insulated to prevent eddy currents.
+The motor laminations are manufactured through a cutting and stamping process, where thin sheets of electrical steel are cut into the desired shape and size.

 stacks sequence and orientation